Intermittent fasting is becoming increasingly popular as a weight loss tool.

 During your fasting window, you should consume as close to 0 calories as possible.
 So no snacking.

 If you’re not seeing any results from intermittent fasting, something is wrong.
-You’re probably not being consistent enough or are still consuming too many calories within your feasting window.
+You’re probably not being consistent enough or are still consuming too many calories within your feeding window.

 It’s totally possible to overeat in just one or two meals a day.
-Double check to see if that’s the case.
+This takes honest self-assessment, but you can determine pretty quickly if this is the culprit.

 Intermittent Fasting Can Help You Lose Weight – But You Still Have To Do The Work